Travel Europe Within Budget

 B. Walkabouts with a Twist

-Hop into zero-cost walking explorations with folks who know their stuff (they’re cool with a little thank you cash).
+Hop into zero-cost walking explorations with folks who know their stuff (they’re cool with a bit of thanks and a cash tip).
 You’ll find these in heaps of big towns.

 C. Bargain Access

-City passes tend to throw in free or cheaper tickets to major hotspots and let you ride public transport as much as you like.
+City passes often include free or discounted tickets to major attractions and allow you to ride public transportation as much as you like.

 Money-Saving Tips